CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill reads like a marketing document or product README rather than an actionable skill for Claude.
-It is dominated by benchmark statistics, capability claims, and performance characteristics but provides almost no concrete instructions on how to actually perform tasks.
-The only executable content is two bash hook commands with minimal context.
+This skill reads like a product marketing page rather than an actionable skill for Claude.
+It is dominated by benchmark statistics, capability descriptions, and performance claims, but provides almost no concrete instructions on how to actually perform tasks using SONA.
+The two hook commands are the only actionable content in the entire file, and even those lack context about when and how to use them.

 Suggestions

-Replace the capability descriptions and benchmark tables with a concrete step-by-step workflow showing how Claude should use SONA for a task (e.g., initialize -> execute -> learn -> validate).
+Replace the capability descriptions and benchmark tables with concrete, step-by-step workflows showing how Claude should use SONA for specific tasks (e.g., how to trigger LoRA fine-tuning, how to use pattern discovery).

 DimensionReasoningScore